Skip to content

 From the date of your application for clinical exam eligibility, the BBS will count backwards six years.
 Your supervised Associate experience during that six-year timeframe counts toward licensure, even if it was gained under two different registration numbers.
 This is the second six-year rule.
 It is backward-looking.

 Many prelicensed therapists are currently working under a second registration, some even under a third or fourth.
-According to recent statistics from the Board of Behavioral Sciences [page 164], one in eight current associate MFTs is on a second (or later) registration.
+According to statistics from the Board of Behavioral Sciences [page 164], roughly one in eight associate MFTs at any given time is on a second (or later) registration.
 The same is true for one in 10 associate CSWs.
 It’s not at all unusual, nor is it especially problematic.
 Of course you want to make your way to licensure as quickly as possible, but life happens.
 Lots of people get sidetracked along the way.
 If you’re coming up on that six-year mark, don’t worry that all will be lost.
 Your recent experience stays with you.

 And if you’re specifically working toward MFT licensure, you have one quirky advantage in the law: Your client contact hours from practicum — up to 500 of them — are forever countable toward licensure, no matter how old.